topliceanu/learn/lambda_calculus/THEORY.md

   - call by need: instead of re-evaluating a term every time it's used, overwrite all occurrences with its value the first time it is evaluated.
 Lazy!
 - call by value strategy: outermost redexes are reduced first; a redex is reduced only when it's right-hand side has already been reduced to a value.
 Strict.
 * value - a term that is finished computing and cannot be reduced anymore.
+* normal form - a term that cannot be evaluated anymore.
+  - divergent term do not have a normal form.

 ## Church booleans
 ```